inoob26/airport_table/README.md

 ```
 python3 main.py
 ```
-and then using index.html join it =)
+and then using index.html enjoy it =)

 ### this code tested on Python 3